Amollo1/end-to-end-dbt-databricks-data-engineering-project/README.md

 ## Overview

 This project demonstrates the design and implementation of a complete modern data engineering pipeline using **dbt**, **Databricks**, and the **Medallion Architecture (Bronze, Silver, Gold)**.
-The project covers the entire analytics engineering lifecycle—from ingesting raw datasets into Databricks to transforming them into analytics-ready data models, validating data quality, tracking historical changes, and preparing the project for CI/CD and version control with Git and GitHub.
+The project covers the entire analytics engineering lifecycle, from ingesting raw datasets into Databricks to transforming them into analytics-ready data models, validating data quality, tracking historical changes, and preparing the project for CI/CD and version control with Git and GitHub.

 The primary objective is to showcase industry best practices in data transformation, testing, documentation, modular SQL development, and analytics engineering.